Mayangnokcha Ao

-Mayangnokcha Ao (1901–1988) was an Indian educationist and writer from Nagaland and the founder, vice president of the Naga National Council.
+Mayangnokcha Ao (1901–1988) was an Indian educationist and writer from Nagaland and the founder, Vice President of the Naga National Council.

 Early life

 Hailing from the Ao Naga tribe, born in Changki village, Nagaland, he was the first graduate from the tribe and the first Naga headmaster of the Impur Mission Training M. E. School, the oldest school in the region, where he served from 1927 to 1940.
 In 1948, he was appointed as the headmaster of the Government High School Mokokchung.
 He was a member of the team which translated the Old Testament into Naga language and was the translator of the Psalms.

 Public life

 The British Government awarded Mayangnokcha the 'Certificate of Gallantry' in 1945 and the 'Member of British Empire' MBE in 1946.
 The Government of India conferred on him the President's 'Best teacher' award in 1964, and awarded Mayangnokcha the fourth highest Indian civilian honour of Padma Shri in 1984.

 In 1966, Ao was part of the five member-Nagaland Peace Commission formed in Kohima as an initiative of the Nagaland Baptist Church Council.
 It passed a resolution asking government authorities and public to strengthen peace work in Nagaland.
-Along with Ao, Vizol Angami, Nabakrushna Choudhuri, Lakshmi N. Menon, and Nivukha were part of the commission.
+Along with Ao, Vizol Koso, Nabakrushna Choudhuri, Lakshmi N. Menon, and Nivukha were part of the commission.
 They met the Naga underground leaders at Chedema.